-How we invalidated a patent related to Drones?
+How We Invalidated a Patent Related to Drones?

 Drones fascinate me.
-They are wonderful tools of entertainment and transportation and has so much potential, which if fully explored can change the way mankind transports.
+They are wonderful tools of entertainment and transportation and has so much potential, which, if fully explored can change the way mankind transports.
 Technology companies around the globe, are researching the solutions for the problems of the domain and it would only be a matter of time before drones are everywhere.
 TBH, I’m waiting for the day a drone drops “A song of Ice and Fire” book series at my doorstep.

-Soldiers on a mission and a quick deadline, we started a preliminary search for the design of drone blades and their locking mechanism with driveshafts.
+We started a preliminary search for the design of drone blades and their locking mechanism with driveshafts.
 After a few hours of search, we found an important clue.
 A researcher named, “Abe Karem” known by the moniker of “drone father” was mainly involved in the research regarding UAV near the cut-off date.
 So we tried to track down the publications of this author in hopes to find relevant prior art.
 Unfortunately, this approach was in vain.

 Never the ones to be deterred, as next step, we checked some system prior art and patents of some potential companies working in the field like Dromida, DJI Technology, American Institute of Aeronautics and Astronautics and Federal Aviation Administration.
-As a first impression in this search, we felt that checking these system prior art may lead us to the required output.
+As the first impression in this search, we felt that checking these system prior art may lead us to the required output.
 But those products were not clear about the locking mechanism used either.

 We had to find another way.
 So far, we had already checked in patent and non-patent literature.
-A substantial amount of time in this project had already been spent, and we only had some state of the art type references on our plate and nothing were substantial enough to invalidate the patent.
+A substantial amount of time in this project had already been spent, and we only had some state of the art type references on our plate and nothing was substantial enough to invalidate the patent.

-It was at this moment when a thought struck us – Why not try youtube?
+It was at this moment when a thought struck us – Why not try YouTube?

-Why not?
 It was this very place where I first saw a drone and those videos made me curious about the subject matter, and they were the ones that made me submit to the awe of this ingenious piece of invention.

-For the team, the thought process was different.
-According to them, there was a possibility that someone would have uploaded some video related to a drone assembly and the required locking mechanism.
+There was a possibility that someone would have uploaded some video related to a drone assembly and the required locking mechanism.

 Given that we had little time till the deadline and no other approaches left, we started watching videos of Drones. 😀